Healthy Homes Assessment Taradale

 Home Assessments Taradale for Rental Properties

-There are many things to be able to examine during the house assessment to see if your rental property meets the minimal requirements of the Healthy Homes Standard.
-The most common are:
+There are many things to check when conducting an home inspection to determine whether your rental property meets the requirements of the Healthy Homes Standard.
+A few examples are:

 • Is the space under the floor well-insulated?
 Is there a ground water barrier in place?

-The consequences of not having the Healthy home that is in compliance with The Residential Tenancies Act and consequently getting on the wrong side of an ruling on tenancy services ruling could be significant for property managers and landlords.
-For expert advice, call today to book your rental properties house evaluation.
+The consequences of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being in the wrong of the ruling on tenancy solutions ruling can have a significant impact for landlords and property managers.
+For expert guidance, contact us today to schedule your rental property house assessment.

 home assessments for rental properties